cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/other.md

 ### Author Checklist

 *All items are required.
-Please add a note to the item if the item is not applicable and please add the appropriate links to any relevant follow up issues.*
+Please add a note to the item if the item is not applicable and please add links to any relevant follow up issues.*

 I have done the following...

-- [ ] included the `refactor:` prefix in the PR title
+- [ ] included the appropriate prefix in the PR title
 - [ ] targeted the correct branch (see [PR Targeting](https://github.com/cosmos/cosmos-sdk/blob/master/CONTRIBUTING.md#pr-targeting))
 - [ ] linked to the relevant issue or specification
-- [ ] followed the guidelines for [building modules](https://github.com/cosmos/cosmos-sdk/blob/master/docs/building-modules)
 - [ ] updated the necessary unit and integration [tests](https://github.com/cosmos/cosmos-sdk/blob/master/CONTRIBUTING.md#testing)
 - [ ] added a changelog entry to `CHANGELOG.md`
 - [ ] included comments for [documenting Go code](https://blog.golang.org/godoc)